![]() |

 Solicitor Advice / Probate & Will Disputes Law: |

 You can also contest a will where the person who died left no will.
 In these circumstances a person is said to be "intestate".
 A will that has been succesfully challenged will result in varying of its provisions or redistribution of the estate so that you receive a fairer share of inheritance.
-To find out if you are eligible to challenge a will, contact our legal team today for obligation-free legal advice.
+To find out if you are eligible to challenge a will, contact our will contest lawyers today for obligation-free legal advice.
 Who can challenge a Will?Depending on the relevant jurisdiction, persons who may be eligible to challenge a will include:

-However, to ensure that a fair result is achieved, it may be necessary for a will dispute to proceed to court. |
+However, to ensure that a fair result is achieved, it may be necessary for a will dispute to proceed to court.
+For a free consultation with an estate lawyer on challenging a will, contact our legal service today. |

 FOR OBLIGATION-FREE LEGAL ADVICE PLEASE COMPLETE THE CONTACT FORM OR CALL: LEGAL HELPLINE: CONTACT FORM *By sumitting this form you are agreeing to our Terms of Use and Privacy Policy. |